lloydkioko/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3. 3-print_alphabets.c - A program that prints out the alphabet in lowercase, and then in uppercase, followed by a new line
 4. 4-print_alphabt.c - A program that prints the alphabet in lowercase, followed by a new line
 5. 5-print_numbers.c - A program that prints all single digit numbers of base 10 starting from 0, followed by a new line
+6. 6-print_numberz.c - A program that prints all single digit numbers of base 10 starting from 0, followed by a new line